 The History and Lasting Impact of the New Hollywood Era

-The New Hollywood Era is truly one of the greatest movements in cinema history because of how it was able to break new ground in terms of truly and honestly reflecting American life in film without being artificial when it comes to tackling serious subjects.
-Plus, it gave birth to filmmakers like directors, cinematographers, editors, among others who took art seriously as a way to combat studio interference along with political correctness that was ubiquitous and prevalent in the studio controlled Golden Age of Hollywood only to allow studios to let the new crop of filmmakers do what they want to do for the sake of maintaining creative control due to the purpose of creating authentic art.
+The New Hollywood Era is truly one of the greatest movements in cinema history.
+It was absolutely able to break new ground in terms of truly and honestly reflecting American life in film without being artificial when it comes to tackling serious subjects.
+Additionally, it gave birth to filmmakers like directors, cinematographers, editors, among others who took art seriously as a way to combat studio interference.
+The political correctness that was ubiquitous in the studio controlled Golden Age of Hollywood was eschewed by studios to let the new crop of filmmakers do what they want to do for the sake of maintaining creative control.
 The New Hollywood Era will always be a watershed movement in cinema as a result of its rebellious and subversive nature on filmmaking.

-After years of success, the studio system era that ran from the silent era to the 1960's was collapsing because of factors like weak box office returns, the popularity of television along with censorship.
-Speaking of censorship, the Motion Picture Production Code, which was enforced in 1934 by Joseph Breen, Daniel Day-Lord and Martin Quigley, ruled Hollywood with an iron fist considering that it was made to restore Moral Integrity in film after years of the Pre-Code's domination on the industry.
-The Code made sure that there were rules enforced like never spewing out curse words, no overt sexuality or glorification of tough subject matter whatsoever.
+After years of success, the studio system era that ran from the silent era to the 1960's was collapsing because of factors like weak box office returns, the popularity of television, along with censorship.
+Speaking of censorship, the Motion Picture Production Code, which was enforced in 1934 by Joseph Breen, Daniel Day-Lord and Martin Quigley, ruled Hollywood in order to restore Moral Integrity in film after years of the Pre-Code's domination on the industry.
+The Code made sure that there were rules enforced like never spewing out curse words, no overt sexuality or glorification of adventurous subject matter whatsoever.
 In addition, the Code wanted to cater to families which explains why there was so much censorship in the films that were being made, no matter what the genre was, whether it was Westerns or even Action.
 There were two films that were made in the late 1950s and early 1960s that were released without any Code approval only to foreshadow the end of the Code in the process.
 The films were Billy Wilder's Some Like It Hot (1959) and Alfred Hitchcock's Psycho (1960).
 These films were released without the Code's permission as a result of going pass the censors.
-Some Like it Hot had depictions of men dressing up as women along with cleavage while Psycho showed some skin, had showers, violence, men and women sleeping together among other objections that the Code did not approve of.
+Some Like it Hot had depictions of men dressing up as women along with cleavage.
+Psycho showed some skin, had showers, violence, men and women sleeping together among other objections that the Code did not approve of.
 The success of these two films showed that audiences wanted artistic integrity in their entertainment only to show the beginning of the end of the Code.

 There was another change that was going on in the midst of the New Hollywood and it was the birth of the summer Blockbuster.
-Even though legendary directors like Steven Spielberg and George Lucas are still contributors of the New Hollywood, they were also instigating the Blockbuster era that still continues to this day thus foreshadowing the end of the era.
+Legendary directors like Steven Spielberg and George Lucas were still contributors of the New Hollywood.
+However, they were also instigating the Blockbuster era that still continues to this day thus foreshadowing the end of the era.
 Speaking of ending the era, after the huge and monumental success of the Oscar Winner for Best Picture the Deer Hunter, Michael Cimino unfortunately ruined the New Hollywood by making the flop known as Heaven's Gate.
-The financial failure of Heaven's Gate made studios realize that it is up to them to dictate how movies are made since they give the greenlight when it comes to releasing movies, so they ended up getting rid of the auteur-minded New Hollywood era in order to focus on making more blockbusters along with getting back to the mentality of telling directors what to do with making movies in the process.
+The financial failure of Heaven's Gate made studios realize that it is up to them to dictate how movies are made.
+They ended up getting rid of the auteur-minded New Hollywood era in order to focus on making more blockbusters.
+As a result, they got back to the mentality of telling directors what to do with making movies in the process.
 Despite the fact that the New Hollywood Era ended as a result of the failure of Heaven's Gate and the beginning of the Blockbuster with movies like Steven Spielberg's Jaws and George Lucas's Star Wars (1977), the era still remains a boundary breaking movement to this day.
-The era has influenced the Italian movement called Poliziotteschi which deals with vigilantism and violence in Italy and tough working-class loners who operate outside corrupt and bureaucratic systems.
+The era has influenced the Italian movement called Poliziotteschi.
+Poliziotteschi deals with vigilantism and violence in Italy and tough working-class loners who operate outside corrupt and bureaucratic systems.
 It has also influenced the era called the American Eccentric Cinema which was about dealing with characters that embrace their individual selves and have concerns that are distinctive to their own personalities in the process.
-It has also influenced the French film movement called Cinema du Look which focused on attributes like focusing on young, alienated characters, having a gorgeous and beautiful visual style, doomed love, a pessimistic view of the police, among other attributes.
+It has also influenced the French film movement called Cinema du Look.
+Cinema du Look focused on attributes like focusing on young, alienated characters, having a gorgeous and beautiful visual style, doomed love, a pessimistic view of the police, among other attributes.
 The fact that the New Hollywood Era still remains influential to this day exemplifies its staying power among cinephiles, filmmakers etc.

 Comments